Clark Todd

+Todd was the first journalist killed in the Lebanese Civil War.

 Personal life

-Todd was born in Saint John, New Brunswick, Canada, and raised by his mother in difficult circumstances, but graduated from the University of New Brunswick.
+Todd was born in Saint John, New Brunswick, Canada, and raised by his mother in difficult circumstances.
+He graduated from the Saint John High School, and later graduated from the University of New Brunswick.
 His broadcasting career included CKGM in Montreal and CJON in St. John's, Newfoundland and Labrador.
 In 1972, he married a British woman, Anne Carmichael (his second wife), and they settled in Hatfield, Hertfordshire.
 Prior to his CTV attachment, he worked mostly as a freelance journalist based in London.